Cherreads

 "Uncle... uncle, where are you?"

-I entered the kitchen and found him lying on the floor, holding the bread I had bought for him… now cold.
+I entered the kitchen and found him lying on the cold floor, holding the piece of bread I bought for him yesterday... it had become completely cold now.
+I screamed with panic and shook his shoulder:

 "Damn it..."